Chip Kelly

-Charles Edward Kelly (born November 25, 1963) is an American professional football coach who is the offensive coordinator for the Las Vegas Raiders of the National Football League (NFL).
-He came to prominence as a college football head coach at the Oregon Ducks from 2009 to 2012, leading them to the 2011 BCS National Championship Game.
+Charles Edward Kelly (born November 25, 1963) is an American football coach who is the offensive coordinator for Northwestern.
+He came to prominence as a college football head coach for the University of Oregon from 2009 to 2012, leading them to the 2011 BCS National Championship Game.
 Kelly's success led to a stint in the NFL, where he coached for four seasons, three with the Philadelphia Eagles (2013–2015) and one with the San Francisco 49ers (2016).
-After the NFL, Kelly returned to college in 2018 as the head coach for the UCLA Bruins, coaching for six seasons before leaving in 2024 to join Ohio State as their offensive coordinator.
+After the NFL, Kelly returned to college in 2018 as the head football coach for UCLA, coaching for six seasons before leaving in 2024 to join Ohio State as their offensive coordinator.
+Kelly was hired by the NFL team, the Las Vegas Raiders, to be their offensive coordinator in 2025, but was fired after Week 12 following a 2–9 start to the season.
+He returned again to the collegiate ranks in 2026 with Northwestern.

 Early life and education

 Kelly was born in Dover, New Hampshire.
 He attended Manchester Central High School, where he played football, ice hockey, and basketball.
 Kelly earned his Bachelor of Science in physical education from the University of New Hampshire in 1990.

 Kelly played quarterback at Manchester Central High School and defensive back at the University of New Hampshire.